صور الصفحة

 two may be separated in our dealings with men that are our fuperiors; we may and mult refufe obedience to them in evil actions, while fubjection to them remains in other things.
 Thus the apoftles fhewed subjection to the Jewish rulers, while they refused to obey their unlawful commands, Acts iv.
 8. 9.
 19. God alone is Lord of the confcience, and hath left it free from the doctrines and commandments of men, when they in any refpect clash with his written word.
 To obey mens unlawful commands, is to fin against God.
 But in our relation to God, we owe him both fubjection and obedience in all things.

-Now, this natural law is nothing else but the rubbifh of the moral law left in the heart of corrupt man from whence we gather, that the moral law in its perfection was given to Adam in innocence, while we fee the remains of it yet with thofe of his polterity, who have not the advantage of the written law.
+Now, this natural law is nothing elfe but the rubbish of the moral law left in the heart of corrupt man: from whence we gather, that the moral law in its perfection was given to Adam in innocence, while we fee the remains of it yet with thofe of his poiterity, who have not the advantage of the written law.
 The doctrine arifing from the words is,

 First, It is here fuppofed, that man always was and is under a law for being a rational creature, capable of obeying the will of God, and owing obedience to his Creator by virtue of his natural dependence upon

 him, he behoved to be under a law.
-The beafts are not capable of government by a law, because of the imperfection of their nature: fo thofe that will be lawlefs, feeing they cannot lift up themselves to the throne of God, who has no fuperior, they do in ef fect caft down themfelves to the condition of beafts, whofe appetite is all their rule.
-Indeed all the crea tures are fubjected to laws fuitable to their various natures.
+The beafts are not capable of government by a law, because of the imperfection of their nature: fo thofe that will be lawlefs, feeing they cannot lift up themselves to the throne of God, who has no fuperior, they do in effect caft down themselves to the condition of beafts, whofe appetite is all their rule.
+Indeed all the creatures are fubjected to laws fuitable to their various natures.
 Every thing has a law imprinted upon its being.
 The inanimate creatures, fun, moon, and flars, are under the law of providence, and under a covenant of night and day.
-Hence it is faid, Pfal, cxlviii.
+Hence it is faid, Pfal. cxlviii.
 6. He hath established them for ever and ever, he hath made a decree which shall not pass.
 They have their courfes and appointed motions, and keep to the juft points of their compafs.
-Even the fea, which is one of the moft raging and tumultuous creatures, is fubjected to a law.
+Even the fea, which is one of the moft raging and tumultuous creatures, is fubjected to a law."
 God hedges it in as it were with a girdle of fand, faying to it, Hitherto halt thou come, but no further and here fhall thy proud waves be stayed, Job xxxviii.
-11. But much more are rational creatures fubject to a law, feeing they are capable of elec tion and choice.
-Man especially, being a rational creature, is capable of and fitted for government by a law; and feeing he is an accountable creature to God, he must needs be under a law.
+11. But much more are rational crea tures fubject to a law, feeing they are capable of elec tion and choice.
+Man eipecially, being a rational creature, is capable of and fitted for government by a law; and feeing he is an accountable creature to God, he must needs be under a law,

 Queft.
 How could man be under a law, before the law was given by Mofes, for we are told, that the law was given by Mofes, but grace and truth came by Jefus Chrift, John i.
 17.?